bq/ipa-resigner/README.md

 ipa-resigner
 ===

-This script resigns an IPA for AppStore or Adhoc Deployment.
+This script resigns an IPA for AppStore, Adhoc or Development Deployment.
 It is compatible with Swift Code.

 ##Requirements